Anirudh-Kannan/Flight-Recommender/README.md

 Instructions:

-1.Place the image and the python file in the same directory
+1. Place the image and the python file in the same directory

-2.Use the cd command from the terminal to navigate to the directory and execute the python file
+2. Use the cd command from the terminal to navigate to the directory and execute the python file